-- · base salary;
+- base salary;

-- · executive bonus plan;
+- executive bonus plan;

-- · equity awards;
+- equity awards;

-- · benefits and other compensation; and
+- benefits and other compensation; and

 - severance benefits.

 Allocations between long-term and short-term compensation, cash and non-cash compensation, or the different forms of non-cash compensation vary, depending on our current initiatives and stated goals.
-Our goals for 2014 were focused on continuing the growth trend in consolidated net sales and net income that we established in prior years and, additionally, achieving a better leveraging of our expense structure by attaining our targeted selling, general and administrative, or SG&A, expenses as a percentage of net sales.
-Accordingly, the 2014 performance targets for the Executive Bonus Plan were designed to help achieve these two objectives.
-A total of 60% of the bonus was allocated to the achievement of a net income target of \$38.5 million, and 40% was allocated to achievement of an SG&A expense target of 10.61% of net sales.
+Our goals for 2016 were focused on continuing the growth trend in consolidated net sales and net income that we established in prior years and, additionally, achieving a better leveraging of our expense structure by attaining our targeted selling, general and administrative, or SG&A, expenses as a percentage of net sales.
+Accordingly, the 2016 performance targets for the Executive Bonus Plan were designed to help achieve these two objectives.
+A total of 60% of the bonus was allocated to the achievement of a net income target of \$49.0 million, and 40% was allocated to achievement of an SG&A expense target of 10.52% of net sales.
 Each component was then applied to a multiplier based on the degree to which the respective target was met or exceeded, ranging from 0.5 to 1.7 for each target.
-No bonuses were to be paid for performance below \$35.7 million of net income or SG&A expenses in excess of 11.60% of net sales.
+No bonuses were to be paid for performance below \$44.1 million of net income or SG&A expenses in excess of 11.57% of net sales.

-In 2010 our Compensation Committee retained Pearl Meyer & Partners, a national consulting firm, as its independent compensation consultant to conduct a competitive assessment of our executive compensation and general compensation programs.
-Pearl Meyer & Partners provided comparative market data on compensation practices and programs based on an analysis of twelve peer companies deemed comparable in terms of product and service offerings and revenue levels.
-We compiled individual compensation ranges for each executive position based on this information and compared the compensation ranges to actual salary levels.
-Each year since the 2010 study, we have updated our compensation ranges to reflect a combination of competitor trend information and consumer price indexes.
+In 2015 our Compensation Committee retained Pearl Meyer & Partners, a national consulting firm, as its independent compensation consultant to conduct a competitive assessment of our executive compensation and general compensation programs.
+Pearl Meyer & Partners provided comparative market data on compensation practices and programs based on an analysis of ten peer companies deemed comparable in terms of product and service offerings and revenue levels.
+Individual compensation ranges for each executive position were provided that compared the compensation ranges to actual salary levels.

-The peer group updated for our Compensation Committee in 2014 was used to benchmark executive compensation levels against companies that have executive positions with responsibilities similar in breadth and scope to ours and that compete with us for executive talent.
-The following companies, whose executive positions' responsibilities were most similar to ours, were included in the peer group for 2014:
+The peer group updated for our Compensation Committee in 2015 was used to benchmark executive compensation levels against companies that have executive positions with responsibilities similar in breadth and scope to ours and that compete with us for executive talent.
+The following companies, whose executive positions' responsibilities were most similar to ours, were included in the peer group:

-- Agilysys, Inc.
+- Anixter International Inc.

 - CDW Corporation

-- GT Advanced Technologies
+- Datalink Corp.

+- ePlus Inc.

 - Insight Enterprises, Inc.

+- Netgear Inc.

 - PCM, Inc.

+- Performance Sports Group Ltd.

+- Scansource Inc.

 - Systemax Inc.